FilipNest/filip-home/_posts/2023-10-31-the-pumpkin.md

 title: The Pumpkin
 tags: poetry
 image: /images/pumpkin.jpg
-description: A musical theatre inspired song about a pumpkin
+description: A musical theatre inspired song about a rotting pumpkin

 ---